ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

   </tr>
 </table>

 There are 27 variables present in all instances of the 3W Dataset 2.0.0.
-According to the used definition of MTS, even if data has not been obtained or generated for a certain variable in a certain instance, that variable is part of that instance.
-The name of each of these variables, what it represents and its physical position in the considered scenario (see Fig. 1) are shown in Table 2.
+According to the used definition of MTS, even if data has not been obtained or generated for a determined variable in a specific instance, that variable is part of that instance.
+The name of each of these variables, what it represents, and its physical position in the considered scenario (see Fig. 1) are shown in Table 2.

+_P.M.C.: Suggestion: Add the definition of each acronym_

 **Table 2**<br>Details of the variables in the 3W Dataset 2.0.0.
 | **Name** | **Description** | **Position** |